1934 West Coast waterfront strike: Background

 The Communist Party had also been active in the area in the late 1920s, seeking to organize all categories of maritime workers into a single union, the Marine Workers Industrial Union (MWIU), as part of the drive during the Third Period to create revolutionary unions.
 The MWIU never made much headway on the West Coast, but it did attract a number of former IWW members and foreign-born militants.
-Harry Bridges, an Australian-born sailor who became a longshoreman after coming to the United States and played in instrumental role in organizing the 1934 strike, was repeatedly accused of being an active member of the Communist party (see Harry Bridges).
+Harry Bridges, an Australian-born sailor who became a longshoreman after coming to the United States and played an instrumental role in organizing the 1934 strike, was often alleged to be an active member of the Communist party.

 Militants published a newspaper, The Waterfront Worker, which focused on longshoremen's most pressing demands: more men on each gang, lighter loads and an independent union.
-While a number of the individuals in this group were Communist Party members, the group as a whole was independent of the party: although it criticized the International Seamen's Union (ISU) as weak and the International Longshoremen's Association (ILA), which had its base on the East Coast, as corrupt, it did not embrace the MWIU, but called instead for creation of small knots of activists at each port to serve as the first step in a slow, careful movement to unionize the industry.
+While a number of the individuals in this group were Communist Party members, the group as a whole was independent of the party: although it criticized the International Seamen's Union (ISU) as weak and the International Longshoremen's Association (ILA), which had its base on the East Coast, as corrupt, it was not wholly loyal to the MWIU, but emphasized the creation of small groups of activists at each port to serve as the first step in a slow, careful movement to unionize the industry.

-Events soon made the MWIU wholly irrelevant.
+Grassroots reform of the ILA locals would gradually marginalize the MWIU.
 Just as the passage of the National Industrial Recovery Act had led to a spontaneous significant rise in union membership among coal miners in 1933, thousands of longshoremen now joined the fledgling ILA locals that reappeared on the West Coast.
-The MWIU faded away as party activists followed the mass of West Coast longshoremen into the ILA.
+The MWIU declined as Communist Party activists were absorbed into the ILA.

 These newly emboldened workers first went after the "blue book" union, refusing to pay dues to it and tearing up their membership books.
 The militants who had published "The Waterfront Worker", now known as the "Albion Hall group" after their usual meeting place, continued organizing dock committees that soon began launching slowdowns and other types of job actions in order to win better working conditions.
 While the official leadership of the ILA remained in the hands of conservatives sent to the West Coast by President Joseph P. Ryan of the ILA, the Albion Hall group started in March, 1934 to press demands for a coastwide contract, a union-run hiring hall and an industry wide waterfront federation.
 When the conservative ILA leadership negotiated a weak "gentlemen's agreement" with the employers that had been brokered by the mediation board created by the administration of President Franklin D. Roosevelt, Bridges led the membership in rejecting it.

-The sticking point in the strike was recognition: the union demanded a closed shop, a coastwide contract and a union hiring hall.
+Disputes revolved around the issue of recognition: the union demanded a closed shop, a coastwide contract and a union hiring hall.
 The employers offered to arbitrate the dispute, but insisted that the union agree to an open shop as a condition of any agreement to arbitrate.
 The longshoremen rejected the proposal to arbitrate.